wte4j/wte4j/README.md

 4. Rename the downlaoded file to wte4j-showcase.war and copy the file in tomcats webapp folder.
 5. Start tomcat.
 Showcase will be available at http://localhost:8080/wte4j-showcase.

-For a more detailed documentation visit this project's wiki here: https://github.com/wte4j/wte4j/wiki